 Further, IEEE 802 requests 3GPP RAN1 to specify this as a normative requirement for the eNB in LAA Rel.
 13 rather than leaving it as an eNB recommendation as is the case currently.

-Response 1.3: IEEE 802 requests 3GPP RAN1 confirm that HARQ operation has little to do with comment 1
+Response 1.3: IEEE 802 requests 3GPP RAN1 confirm that HARQ operation is not related to comment 1

 IEEE 802’s Liaison Statement to 3GPP RAN1 dated 18 March 2016 (IEEE 802 19-16-0037-09-0000-laa-comments.pdf ) suggested in comment 1 that LAA should be modified to avoid sending energy for the primary purpose of blocking access to the channel to others.
 Part of 3GPP RAN1’s response to this comment included the following assertion, which IEEE 802 believes is incorrect: